xma711/notebook/software_engineering/git/tutorial/README.md

 e.g. to clone a repo, you use:
 *git clone https://github.com/.....git*
-OR *git clone git@github.com:.....git* (if you added your ssh key of your computer to github)
+OR *git clone git@github.com:.....git* (if you added your ssh key of your computer to GitHub)

 After you clone the repository, you have a local copy of the remote repository.
 You can do anything to your local repo.
 As long as you don't push it to the remote repo, any local changes won't affect the remote repo.